U.S. imposes more North Korea sanctions; urges China, Russia expulsions

 “The action against Chinese firms is important as it increases the pressure on Beijing to stop Chinese nationals from facilitating North Korea’s sanctions evasion,” he said.

-Treasury named the firms as Beijing Chengxing Trading Co.
-Ltd. and Dandong Jinxiang Trade Co., Ltd.
+Treasury named the firms as Beijing Chengxing Trading Co Ltd and Dandong Jinxiang Trade Co Ltd.

 A senior U.S. official said this week that despite the Trump administration’s recent public focus on Russia, China remained the main culprit in North Korea sanctions busting.
 He pointed to involvement of Chinese organized crime groups, banks, and government officials in the peddling of amphetamines, counterfeit currency and fake luxury goods.